janebmckenna/Milestone-Project2/README.md

 **Design Choices**

 I have chosen a retro style for the site.
-From the simple retro logo, the basic hangman graphics and the overall color choices, fonts and style of the site.
+From the simple retro logo, the basic hangman graphics and the overall colour choices, fonts and style of the site.

 **Wireframes**